raphaelauv/Algorithms/2 ClusteringCoefficient/README.md

 # TP2 Clustering Coefficient (Global and Local) , Diameter and Average path length (APL) with All Pairs Shortest Path (APSP)

-## for the two ClusteringCoefficient : Basic-MT-Skip
+## for Global and Local ClusteringCoefficient : Basic-MT-Skip

 > MULTITHREADING (parallel) version : Enumerating over Neighbor Pairs WITH Delegating Low-Degree Vertices AND Skipping Vertices with d(v) < 2